volatila/volatila/README.md

 - 🖥️ Pure server-side ray tracing without client mods.
 - 🔥 Innovative frameworks like **FNI (Fast Native Interface)**, boosting Java-C++ interactions significantly.
 - 🎵 Real-time Song Request System via Bilibili Live Danmaku.

+## 🌙 About me
+My name is Volatila, a fusion of "volatile" and "lolita" — My Original character about myself as a Neko who refuses to grow up, obsessively clinging to an innocent, fragile form.
+Personality is complex and unpredictable.
+`A manic obsession with code, an extreme devotion to performance.`

 ✨ **Technologies I love:**
 - Java, Kotlin, C++, C#, and OpenCL